 This DDR4 RAM from Crucial supports Intel XMP profiles and four channel memory architecture.
 In the future you can buy another module to run both of them in dual channel mode for an extra bit of performance.

 See also: Top Budget DDR4 RAM for Gaming PCs

 |Ballistix Sport LT 8GB Single DDR4 Specifications|

 Western Digital Blue 1TB

 A good 1TB hard disk is more than enough for a mid-level gaming PC.
-Here for hard drive I picked WD Blue 1TB SATA HDD that offers a great combination of both performance and storage capacity.
-WD Blue 1TB from Western Digital is 7200 RPM hard disk that comes with 64 MB cache.
+Here for the hard drive, I picked WD Blue 1TB SATA HDD that offers a great combination of both performance and storage capacity.
+WD Blue 1TB from Western Digital is a 7200 RPM hard disk that comes with 64 MB cache.
 It supports SATA 6 Gbps interface for fast data transfers.
 The hard drive is relatively quiet and does not heat up much.
 This is a very reliable hard drive and is trusted by many users from all parts of the world.